-Come work and live in a National Park!
+Come live and work in a National Park!

-Volunteers donate thousands of man-hours to National Park Service sites around the country, and help us with our daily goals and operations, functioning as an important part of the park staff.
-Volunteering in any national park is a rewarding experience ripe for opportunities for personal development and career advancement.
+Volunteers are an important part of the park staff, donating thousands of hours of their time to National Park Service sites around the country and helping us with our daily goals and operations.
+Volunteering in any national park is a rewarding experience ripe with opportunities for personal development and career advancement.
 Fulfill that dream of working and living in a national park as part of the Volunteers in Park (VIP) Program.

-Please call or email Volunteer Coordinator Paul Marques at (775) 234-7511 for more information.
+Please contact Volunteer Coordinator Annie Gilliland by email or call (775) 234-7523 for more information.
 Check back often for updated volunteer opportunities.

-Volunteers assist in tracking, restoration, telemetry, fish and various wildlife projects.
+Volunteers may assist in tracking, restoration, telemetry, fish, and various wildlife projects.

 Interested in exploring your national park?
-Come immerse yourself in this magnificent wilderness and help park staff locate and identify crickets and grasshoppers- maybe you can be part of the next big discovery here at Great Basin!
-Volunteers are needed for our next BioBlitz weekend in June 2010.
+Come immerse yourself in this magnificent wilderness - maybe you can be part of the next big discovery here at Great Basin!
+We especially need volunteers for our annual BioBlitz.

 Interpretation & Education

 Volunteers assist in staffing the visitor center desk, providing information and direction to visitors, and selling bookstore merchandise.
 Volunteers will be able to research and present interpretive and educational programs to the public.
-Possible programs include: cave tours, surface hikes, patio talks/demonstrations, evening programs, and junior ranger activities.
+Possible programs include: cave tours, astronomy programs, telescope demonstrations, patio talks/demonstrations, evening programs, and junior ranger activities.
 Formal training in the art of interpretation will be provided upon arrival.

 Volunteer opportunities are available year round.
 Housing may be available, depending on the length and season of service.

-Contact the Paul Marques, the park's Volunteer Coordinator, via email or by calling 775-234-7511 for more information.
+Contact Annie Gilliland, the park's Volunteer Coordinator, via email or by calling 775-234-7523 for more information.